ad-laurentius/proofreading/README.md

 Please feel free to report errors using an Issue or collaborate using Pull requests.

+As for methodology, I intend to follow the standard Distributed Proofreaders guidelines.
+Please report deviations from that standard as an Issue.

 Origin of the works:

 - Introduction to a Devout Life: